Rowland Hall

 Independent, private school in Salt Lake City, Utah, U.S.

-Rowland Hall (formerly Rowland Hall-St. Mark's, RHSM) is an independent private school of roughly 1000 students from preschool to high school on two campuses in Salt Lake City, Utah.
-Founded in 1867, Rowland Hall is the oldest school in Utah.
+Rowland Hall (formerly Rowland Hall-St. Mark's, RHSM) is an independent private school in Salt Lake City, Utah, founded in 1867 and with about 1,000 students between two campuses.
+Rowland Hall is promoted as the oldest school in Utah, and has students from preschool through high school.
 Originally a religious school affiliated with the Episcopal Church denomination, Rowland Hall became independent in the 1930s.

-The school's mission statement is: "We inspire students to lead ethical and productive lives through a college-preparatory program that promotes the pursuit of academic and personal excellence."

 History

 Rowland Hall traces its roots to St. Mark's School, which was founded in Salt Lake City by Episcopal Bishop Daniel Sylvester Tuttle in 1867.
 In support of newly established public schools in the Utah Territory, St. Mark's School was closed in the early 1890s.
 However its sister school, Rowland Hall, remained open.